YouVersion Logo

 About this Plan

-This 21-day fasting and prayer guide will look first at the example of Jesus’ fasting and temptation in the wilderness.
-Then we will draw out important biblical teachings to edify our souls as we fast from food and feast on God.
-The goal is to experience what it means to live not by bread alone, but by every word that proceeds from the mouth of God (Matt.
+This fasting guide is meant to accompany a 21-day fast.
+For each week, we will look first at the example of Jesus’ fasting and temptation in the wilderness.
+Then we will attempt to draw out important biblical teachings to edify our souls as we fast from food and feast on God.
+The goal of this is to experience for ourselves what it means to live not by bread alone, but by every word that proceeds from the mouth of God (Matt.
 4:4).

 More